Sahil3554/Capital-Movies-Frontend/README.md

-# Getting Started with Create React App
+# Movies App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Live at [Netlify](https://captial-movies.netlify.app/).

+## About Project
+This is a Movies App Build Using MERN Stack and Movie DB API This Repository Will Only Contain The FrontEnd Part Which Was Developed Using React JS.
+The Backend Part i.e Express API of this Web Application is live on heroku.

 ## Available Scripts